JDJGInc/JDJG_VerifyBot/README.md

-# JDJG_VerifyBot
+# Verify Bot

-a bot used to verify Bots in my own guilds and such.
+a bot used to verify Bots in test guilds and whatnot